a-hel/screen_meshine/docs/reference.rst

 	:param categories: The MeSH categories to include.
 If the list is empty, all categories will be included.
 	:type categories: list of str
-	:param minweight (int, default=1): Minimum weight necessary for connections to be displayed.
+	:param minweight: Minimum weight necessary for connections to be displayed.
 	:type minweight: int
-	:param highlight (str, default=False): A specific term to highlight.
+	:param highlight: A specific term to highlight.
 If false, no term will be highlighted
 	:type highlight: str
 	:param exclude: List of terms to exclude from the analysis.